No Credit Check Loans

 Can a lender see if I already have a payday loan application?

-Yes – when a lender checks your credit report, they can typically see recent credit applications, including payday loans.
+Yes, when a lender checks your credit report, they can see recent credit applications, including for payday loans.
 Lenders will also look at your bank statements, which can show whether you’re making repayments on other loans.
+Lenders use this information to ensure you don’t take on more debt than you can manage.

 Why should I avoid loans with no credit check that offer guaranteed approval?